Épuration légale: Context

-Following the liberation of France, the Provisional Government of the French Republic (GPRF) led by Charles de Gaulle was faced with rebuilding the country and removing traitors, criminals and collaborators from office.
-The French Committee of National Liberation (CFLN), which became the GPRF on 4 June 1944, issued an ordinance in Algiers on 18 August 1943, setting the basis for the judicial purge and establishing a Purge Commission (Commission d'Epuration).
+After Liberation, the Provisional Government of the French Republic (GPRF) led by Charles de Gaulle was faced with rebuilding the country and removing traitors, criminals and collaborators from office.
+The French Committee of National Liberation (CFLN), which became the GPRF on 4 June 1944, issued an ordonnance in Algiers on 18 August 1943, setting the basis for the judicial purge and establishing the Commission d'Epuration).

-The official purge in metropolitan France began in early 1945, although isolated civil trials, courts martial, and thousands of extra-legal vigilante actions had already been carried out through 1944, as the nation had been freed.
-Women accused of "horizontal collaboration" were arrested, shaved, exhibited, and sometimes mauled by crowds after Liberation, as punishment for their sexual relationships with Germans during the occupation.
+In metropolitan France the official purge began in early 1945, although isolated civil trials and courts-martial, as well as thousands of extra-legal vigilante actions had already been carried out through 1944, as the nation was freed.
+Women accused of "horizontal collaboration" were arrested, had their heads shaved, and were exhibited, and sometimes mauled by crowds for sexual relationships with Germans during the occupation.

-In another example of action before the purge, following the landings in North Africa in November 1942, some important civil servants loyal to Vichy, including Pierre Pucheu, former Minister of the Interior, had been detained.
-Pucheu was indicted for treason by a military court martial at the end of August 1943, and his trial started on 4 March 1944.
+Following the landings in North Africa in November 1942, some important civil servants loyal to Vichy, including Pierre Pucheu, a former minister of the interior, were detained.
+Pucheu was indicted for treason by a military court at the end of August 1943, and his trial began on 4 March 1944.
 He was executed 20 days later.

-Organized implementation of the official purge was made difficult by the lack of untainted magistrates.
-With a single exception, all of the Third Republic's surviving judges had taken an oath to the disgraced regime of Marshal Philippe Pétain.
+Organized implementation of the official purge was impeded by a lack of untainted magistrates.
+With a single exception, all of the Third Republic's surviving judges had taken a loyalty oath to the disgraced regime.

 Three major types of civilian courts were set up: